What is a Framework in Software? Definition & Examples

 These mobile frameworks help developers achieve high performance and native-like experiences while reducing development time and effort.

-In 2025, several frameworks have gained prominence due to their robust features and efficiency.
-This list is compiled using data from GitHub stars, developer surveys, and performance reviews, offering a clear and structured overview of today’s leading frameworks.
+In 2026, several frameworks have gained prominence due to their robust features and efficiency.
 Below are some of the most popular software frameworks used today.

 React